Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Poisoner:** The Brews Poisons kit is enough to turn any weapons-based character into a poisoner.

-**Psion/Psychic:** A Magician (Enchanter) who Channels Godmind would make a good psion or other psychic.
+**Psion/Psychic/Ardent:** A Magician (Enchanter) who Channels Godmind would make a good psion, ardent or other psychic.
 The Psi Focus and Shard feats are a good investment as well.

+You can make a soulknife or psychic warrior with Weapon and Shield Shard feats, or a kineticist with the Blast Shard feats.

 **Ranger:** Sylvan or Reaper are  the obvious places to start for a ranger build, depending on whether your focus is melee or ranged combat.
 For kits, Dabbles in Reaping or Dabbles in Sylvanry would round out the character, as would Charms Animal or (for a smaller animal companion) Binds Familiar.
 A scout might prefer Exemplifies Speed.

-**Rogue:** The Exemplar has the stealthy Blades in the Dark discipline.
+**Rogue:** Either a Harlequin or an Exemplar that focuses on the stealthy Blades in the Dark discipline would make a good rogue.

 **Tactician/“Lazylord”:** The brilliant tactician who hangs back from the fray themselves is a classic archetype rarely supported in RPGs.
 The Golden Trumpet, High Cunning and Born Leader disciplines cater to this style of play, as does the Last Laugh discipline (associated with the Harlequin).
 A Commander who Exemplifies Intelligence or Exemplifies Charisma should be able to contribute while rarely making an attack themselves.